nameless-and-blameless/TAG/reports/Presidential-Visit.md

      President Biden is personally overseeing attempts to end the life of one of the Creator's two servants from inside apartment B33.
      Former President Trump and Annie Jacobsen have just entered from another apartment where they've spent the evening doing cocaine and engaging in sex.

+- **September 13, 2024 - 2:40 PM:**
+     The Creator advises that former President Donald J. Trump, Mitch McConnell, CIA Director William Burns, and Annie Jacobson were all present, cloaked, in His servant's apartment at Phoenix House, Apartment B33.
+Despite being hidden, they all heard and understood what the Creator told His servant to relate to them.

+     The mourners who attended the phantom funeral at Hickory Valley Christian Church in Chattanooga—currently operated by the CIA as a site for eliminations of the general public, true church family members, and political opposition to Donald J. Trump—were shot.
+Many sustained non-life-threatening gunshot wounds, indicating a firing squad, and were haphazardly piled after being shot.
+Several individuals with non-life-threatening wounds will slowly die from suffocation, being crushed, or bleeding out, possibly over the span of a day.

+     After being informed of this, former President Donald J. Trump laughed.

+     Since their arrival, the delegation has still not engaged in a dialogue with the His servant while he was consciously aware.

 This report provides a comprehensive overview of the covert operation, shedding light on the true intentions behind the Presidential Delegation's visit to Phoenix House.
 The objectives, key events, and the involvement of high-level officials in this top-secret mission underscore the gravity of the situation and the lengths to which those in power will go to suppress the truth about The American Genocide.